maomaocun/DD-Ranking/README.md

 - **Extensible**: DD-Ranking supports various datasets and models.
 - **Customizable**: DD-Ranking supports various data augmentations and soft label strategies.

 DD-Ranking currently includes the following datasets and methods (categorized by hard/soft label).
-Evaluation results can be found in the [leaderboard](https://huggingface.co/spaces/Soptq/DD-Ranking).
+Our replication of the following baselines can be found at the [methods](https://github.com/NUS-HPC-AI-Lab/DD-Ranking/tree/methods) branch.
+Evaluation results can be found in the [leaderboard](https://huggingface.co/spaces/Soptq/DD-Ranking) and evaluation configurations can be found at the [eval](https://github.com/NUS-HPC-AI-Lab/DD-Ranking/tree/eval) branch.

 |Supported Dataset|Evaluated Hard Label Methods|Evaluated Soft Label Methods|
 |:-|:-|:-|
 |CIFAR-10|DC|DATM|